-Today (July 20) marks the 51th anniversary of the moon landing, the one where that Armstrong guy took “one small step for man, one giant leap for mankind.”
+July 20 each year marks the anniversary of the moon landing, the one where that Armstrong guy took “one small step for man, one giant leap for mankind.”
 With Neil Armstrong having passed on nearly seven years ago to his next mission above and beyond, and Buzz Aldrin in the spotlight, saluting Congress at the 2019 State of the Union, we at Irish America turn our focus to the third man aboard Apollo 11, fellow Irish American Michael Collins, as the world remembers the spacecraft he successfully returned to Earth on July 24, 1969.

 It was at the start of the term at Rice University in Houston, Texas, 1962, that then-President John F. Kennedy declared the United States would touch down on the Moon by the end of the decade.
 NASA was four years old, Michael Collins and Patricia Mary Finnegan Collins had just celebrated their 5-year anniversary, and America had just celebrated her 186th birthday.
 The task was daunting, but the curiosity and excitement for space exploration had been bursting in Collins’ blood since he’d read the Buck Rogers comic strips.

 The son of a U.S. army officer, Collins was born in Rome and groomed to serve his country.
 After graduating from West Point in 1952, he joined the air force and while accumulating flying hours at Edwards Air Base in California, he learned that NASA was searching for a new crew of astronauts.
 Collins started at NASA in 1963; after six years at the job, months of careful planning, and 400 hours in command-module simulation, Command Module Pilot Collins launched an eight-day mission that over half a billion pairs of eyes watched on television screens across the globe.